ActivityWatch/docs/src/watchers.rst

 ActivityWatch comes with two watchers enabled by default:

 - :gh-aw:`aw-watcher-afk` - Watches for mouse & keyboard activity to detect if the user is active (by default, an inactive period of at least 3 minutes is flagged as AFK: away from keyboard).
-- :gh-aw:`aw-watcher-window` - Watches the active window, its title, and it's url (on Chrome-based browsers & Safari).
+- :gh-aw:`aw-watcher-window` - Watches the active window, its title, and its url (on Chrome-based browsers & Safari).

 These default watchers are collecting some of the most important data.
 But there is more to collect, so here are some other watchers that let you do so.